A field guide to the birds of plain English

 Habitat

-In the flourishes that make content sing on the page
+In the flourishes the make content sign on the page

 Threats